 A bail is a metal component that connects a pendant to a necklace or a charm to a bracelet.
 It often has a loop or a hole to allow a chain or cord to pass through.

 A bezel is a metal band used to secure a stone to a piece of jewellery.
-The bezel is shaped to the exact dimensions of the stone and is often used for rings, earrings, and pendants.
+The bezel is shaped to the exact dimensions of the stone and is often used for rings, earrings and pendants.

 Casting is a jewellery making process where molten metal is poured into a mould to create a specific design.
 Once the metal cools and solidifies, it takes the shape of the mould.

-This is a metalworking technique where the surface of the metal is indented from the front, using a hammer and chisel, to create a design.
+A metalworking technique where the surface of the metal is indented from the front, using a hammer and chisel, to create a design.
 Chasing is often used in conjunction with repoussé to create intricate relief work on the metal's surface.

 A clasp is a fastener used to secure a piece of jewellery when worn.
-There are many types of clasps, such as lobster clasps, toggle clasps, and magnetic clasps, each serving the same purpose but offering different aesthetics and functionalities.
+There are many types of clasps, such as lobster clasps, toggle clasps and magnetic clasps, each serving the same purpose but offering different aesthetics and functionalities.

 Enamel refers to the glassy, often colourful substance fused onto a metal surface for decorative purposes.
 This technique adds colour and texture to jewellery pieces.